 Now I’m really hoping that most of you know what this game is.
 The only reason Shadow Of The Colossus made it to my list of Forgotten Gems is because more often than not when i mention it to some friends they just don’t know what it is or never played it.

 Released in 2005 by Team ICO, this game was truly a demonstration of how video games can be an art form.
-It was unique for it’s time and just plain inspiring to play or watch.
+It was unique for its time and just plain inspiring to play or watch.
 Even by today’s standards it exceeds expectations.

 The unique thing about this game is the setting.
 As massive as The Forbidden Lands is, it’s completely deserted.
 No villages or people to talk to or generic enemies you have to keep fighting off.
 The land is only inhibited be the Colossi.
 So you’re tasked with finding them and then figuring out how to bring these majestic creatures down.
-When it’ s all said and done, you move onto the next one.
+When it’ s all said and done, you move to the next one.
 Hanging on for dear life is key to survival.
 The beasts will try to shake you off violently as your climbing them.
-Scaling the giants is a puzzle on it’s own.
+Scaling the giants is a puzzle on its own.
 From finding a spot to grab onto to looking for a place to recuperate on the creature because you can only hang on for so long.

-And the crowning jewel of this game is it’s orchestral soundtrack.
+And the crowning jewel of this game is its orchestral soundtrack.
 The music in this game can make you feel sad or lonely about the events occurring or can fill you with adrenalin and excitement or even make you feel courageous and brave.
 It does a superb job at capturing the moment.
 The sound track was composed by Kow Otani and then an album was released called: Shadow Of The Colossus: Roar Of The Earth

 This game was re-released in HD exclusively for the PS3 recently and is without a doubt a recommend for anyone.
-If you’ve been putting this one off, don’t anymore you wont regret it.
+If you’ve been putting this one-off, don’t anymore you wont regret it.

 Danger Close did an amazing job with 2010′s Medal of Honor, can they do it again for Medal Of Honor: Warfighter?

 Now when it comes to shooters, graphics is always a touchy subject.
 Some prefer the stylistic design of the Call Of Duty franchise, or others the sharp edgy look of the Battlefield franchise and so on.
 Too each his own I say.
 Medal Of Honor: Warfighter features a look similar to the Battlefield franchise.
 The game appears to have a filter system that changes the color scheme depending on the surroundings.
 The animation in this game could use some work though.
-More often then not, my weapon stayed static on screen when I was reloading that resulted in me not knowing when i was ready fire again because the animation never cued.
-The environment are well portrayed on the other hand depicting what you would think that part of the world would look like in the middle of a war zone.
+More often than not, my weapon stayed static on-screen when I was reloading that resulted in me not knowing when i was ready fire again because the animation never cued.
+The environments are well portrayed on the other hand depicting what you would think that part of the world would look like in the middle of a war zone.
 Sometimes though you would find that the game couldn’t keep up with you or something, and you would catch parts of the game still loading missing or low res textures.
 Hopefully they patch this up soon enough.

 The mechanics of the game are like any other standard FPS.
 You point and shoot people.
 But the game does try to make its own unique entries like Breaching Options.
-This allows you to select the way you would like to proceed into a room.
+This allows you to select the way you would like to go ahead into a room.
 Some of the breaches include sawed off shotgun breach, plate charge breach and the old fashion kick the door down.
 You unlock more methods as you progress through the game.
 The only thing that disappointed me about this new feature was that no matter what you used on the door or wall, the result was always the same.
 There is no advantage of using one style over another, so boils down to what looks prettier to you.

 One huge addition in this title was the Racing Segments.
 I have to say i was not looking forward to playing this part of the game but it turned out to be one of the best part.
 The racing segments are extremely fast paced and fun to play.
 From tearing through a crowded market to slamming you opponent into a wall to escape, the developers did a good job on this part.
 And to add even more to the experience is the soundtrack during the chases.
 Composed by Mike Shinoda of Linkin Park and Ramin Djawadi, (famous for composing the soundtrack for the Ironman movies) the music really puts you in the heat of the chase.
 As you get closer to your target the music intensifies, if you’re losing the subject it plays some string that make you tense and cringe at the screen.
 Definitely one of the most memorable moments of the game.

 The Multiplayer in this game is alright.
 It try’s to mimic the fast paced action of the Call Of Duty franchise and the Realism and destructibility of the Battlefield franchise, that meshes well enough.
 They also introduce a new Buddy System that actually performed better than it sounded when announced.
 At the beginning of each match online, you are paired with a playing on your team and designated fire team buddy’s.
 Your buddy can heal you quickly and give you ammo if your running low.
-Your buddy is also always visible to you on the map and in game.
+Your buddy is also always visible to you on the map and in-game.
 This new system promotes teammates sticking together and coordinating instead of running and gunning.

 The game does a very good job at the Class System.
 You got your standard Assault class, Heavy Gunner class and Sniper class.
 Some classes that might be new to others are the Demolition class that is good with you guessed it explosives, and the Point Man class that specializes with mobility and quick reactions.
 There’ s also the Spec Ops class the specializes in close range combat and some cool gadgets.